-(4a) The fragmentation of rules and approaches which characterizes the media market in the Union negatively affects to varying degrees the conditions for the exercise of economic activities in the internal market by media service providers in different sub-sectors, including the audiovisual, radio, and press sub-sectors, and undermines their capability to efficiently operate cross-border or establish operations in other Member States.
+(4a) The fragmentation of rules and approaches which characterises the media market in the Union negatively affects to varying degrees the conditions for the exercise of economic activities in the internal market by media service providers in different sub-sectors, including the audiovisual, radio, and press sub-sectors, and undermines their capability to efficiently operate cross-border or establish operations in other Member States.
 National measures and procedures could be conducive to media pluralism in a Member State, but the divergence and lack of coordination between Member States' national measures and procedures may lead to legal uncertainty and additional costs for media companies willing to enter new markets, and prevent them from benefiting from the scale of the internal market for media services.
-Moreover, discriminatory or protectionist national measures affecting the operation of media companies disincentivise cross-border investment in the media sector and in some cases may force media companies that are already operating in a given market to exit it.
+Moreover, discriminatory or protectionist national measures affecting the operation of media companies disincentivise crossborder investment in the media sector and in some cases may force media companies that are already operating in a given market to exit it.
 These obstacles affect companies active both in the broadcasting (including audiovisual and radio) and press sub-sectors.
-Although the fragmentation of editorial independence safeguards concerns all media sub-sectors, it affects the press sector especially as national regulatory or selfregulatory approaches differ more in relation to the press.
-The internal market for media services may also be affected by insufficient tools for regulatory cooperation between national regulatory authorities, which is key for ensuring that media market players (often active in different media subsectors) systematically engaging in disinformation, including information manipulation and interference, do not benefit from the scale of the internal market for media services.
-Furthermore, while biased allocation of economic resources, in particular in the form of state advertising, is used to covertly subsidise media outlets in all the media subsectors, it tends to have a particularly negative impact on the press, which has been weakened by decreasing levels of advertising revenues.
+Although the fragmentation of editorial independence safeguards concerns all media sub-sectors, it affects the press sector especially as national regulatory or self-regulatory approaches differ more in relation to the press.
+The internal market for media services may also be affected by insufficient tools for regulatory cooperation between national regulatory authorities, which is key for ensuring that media market players (often active in different media subsectors) systematically engaging in disinformation, including foreign information manipulation and interference, do not benefit from the scale of the internal market for media services.
+Furthermore, while biased allocation of economic resources, in particular in the form of state advertising, is used to covertly subsidise media outlets in all the media sub-sectors, it tends to have a particularly negative impact on the press, which has been weakened by decreasing levels of advertising revenues.
 Finally, the challenges stemming from the digital transformation reduce the ability of companies in all media sub-sectors, and in particular the smaller ones in the radio and press sector, to compete on a level playing field with online platforms, which play a key role in online distribution of content.

-Moreover, in response to challenges to media pluralism and media freedom online, some Member States have taken regulatory measures and other Member States are likely to do so, with a risk of furthering the divergence in national approaches and restrictions to free movement in the internal market.
+(5) Moreover, in response to challenges to media pluralism and media freedom online, some Member States have taken regulatory measures and other Member States are likely to do so, with a risk of furthering the divergence in national approaches and restrictions to free movement in the internal market.
+Therefore, it is necessary to harmonise certain aspects of national rules related to media pluralism or editorial independence, thereby guaranteeing high standards in this area.